Orion (laser): Description

 Orion also contains an extensive suite of optical, X-ray, charged-particle and neutron diagnostics, many of which are deployable in diagnostic insertion devices.

-Orion operates under a “shot director” model, where one person is responsible for all aspects of the laser shot.
+Orion operates under a "shot director" model, where one person is responsible for all aspects of the laser shot.
 This enables greater level of oversight and control of operations to ensure the beams are delivered to target safely and precisely.

 Orion has also been upgraded to meet user demands.
-The duration of the “long pulse” beams has been extended from 5 ns up to 10 ns, with an option to delay beamlines relative to reach other.
-One of the short pulse beamlines is frequency-doubled (at reduced aperture) to give increased contrast, allowing Orion to generate ~200 TW pulses with a contrast of ~1018, the highest contrast on any facility worldwide.
+The duration of the "long pulse" beams has been extended from 5 to 10 ns, with an option to delay beamlines relative to reach other.
+One of the short pulse beamlines is frequency-doubled (at reduced aperture) to give increased contrast, allowing Orion to generate ~200 TW pulses with a contrast of ~1018, the highest contrast of any facility worldwide.

 Research

 While the primary use of Orion is under the AWE mission for nuclear stockpile stewardship under the CTBT, research at the facility spans across many disciplines, from materials science and plasma physics to the development of techniques to improve our understanding of laser science.

 The facility also dedicates up to 15% of its time to academic research.
 Academic access to Orion is arranged through a peer-review process, managed through the Central Laser Facility’s High Power Laser Facility Access Panel.
-Orion is also part of Laserlab Europe, an initiative to give the European research community access to laser facilities across the continent and engage in collaborative technology development.
+Orion is also part of Laserlab-Europe, an initiative to give the European research community access to laser facilities across the continent and engage in collaborative technology development.

 AWE coordinates a number of scientific collaborations across the UK and internationally.
 For example, it hosts a close partnership with the University of Oxford’s research group, the Oxford Centre for High Energy Density Science (OxCHEDS), which studies matter under extreme temperatures and pressure conditions.
 As well as gaining access to the Orion laser at AWE, OxCHEDS also benefits from AWE-sponsorship of a number of students and academics within the research group.
-A similar arrangement can be found with Imperial College London’s Plasma Physics Group for experiments in areas such as radiative astrophysical shock studies.
+A similar arrangement can be found with Imperial College London's Plasma Physics Group for experiments in areas such as radiative astrophysical shock studies.

 Other collaborations include those with advanced laser facilities in the world, for example the National Ignition Facility in the US and the Vulcan Laser Facility at the Central Laser Facility.